Luol Deng: Los Angeles Lakers (2016–2018)

 On 7 July 2016, Deng signed a four-year, $72 million contract with the Los Angeles Lakers.
 The Lakers signed the two-time All-Star along with Timofey Mozgov to big contracts in a bid to remain competitive after Kobe Bryant's recent retirement.
 However, in February 2017, Magic Johnson became the Lakers' president of basketball operations, and coach Luke Walton benched Deng to start rookie Brandon Ingram.
-Effectively, Deng had played his last meaningful minutes as a Laker.
-He missed the final 22 games of the season after being shut down in March to give more playing time to the team's youngsters.
+He missed the final 22 games of the 2016–17 season after being shut down in March to give more playing time to the team's young players.

 On opening night of the 2017–18 season, Deng made a substitute start in place of a suspended Kentavious Caldwell-Pope; it was the only game he played the entire season.
-He and Walton mutually decided that it was better for him to stay in the locker room during games than to play meaningless minutes in garbage time.
-On September 1, 2018, he was waived by the Lakers after reaching a buyout agreement.
+He and head coach Walton mutually decided that it was better for him to stay in the locker room during games than to play meaningless minutes in garbage time.
+On 1 September 2018, he was waived and stretched by the Lakers after reaching a buyout agreement.
 The move freed him to find playing time elsewhere, while the Lakers gained salary cap space to potentially offer a maximum contract to a free agent in 2019.
 Deng had been the highest-paid Laker in each of his two seasons.

 Minnesota Timberwolves (2018–2019)

-On September 10, 2018, Deng signed with the Minnesota Timberwolves, reuniting him with Derrick Rose, Jimmy Butler, Taj Gibson, and head coach Tom Thibodeau.
-On February 11, 2019, Deng started in place of an ill Andrew Wiggins and scored 12 points in a team-high 37 minutes, 50 seconds against the Los Angeles Clippers.
-It was Deng's first start since October 19, 2017, his lone game for the Lakers during the 2017–18 season.
+On 10 September 2018, Deng signed with the Minnesota Timberwolves, reuniting him with Derrick Rose, Jimmy Butler, Taj Gibson, and head coach Tom Thibodeau.
+On 11 February 2019, Deng started in place of an ill Andrew Wiggins and scored 12 points in a 130–120 win against the Los Angeles Clippers.
+It was Deng's first start since 19 October 2017, his lone game for the Lakers during the 2017–18 season.

-Deng's final NBA game was played on February 27, 2019 in a 123 - 131 loss to the Atlanta Hawks.
-In his final game, Deng recorded 1 steal, 1 rebound and no other stats in 8 minutes of playing time.
+Deng's final NBA game was played on February 27, 2019, in a 131–123 loss to the Atlanta Hawks.
+In his final game, Deng recorded one rebound and one steal in eight minutes of playing time.

-He would go on to sign a one day contract with the Bulls to retire with the team.
+He would go on to sign a one-day contract with the Bulls to retire with the team.